petershin/liferay-learn/docs/dxp/latest/en/liferay-development/customizing-liferays-look-and-feel/client-extensions-ui-reference.md

 ## Export/Import Frontend Client Extensions Configured From the UI

 {bdg-secondary}`Liferay DXP 2024.Q1+/Portal 7.4 GA112+`

-!!! important
-    This feature is currently behind a release feature flag (LPS-182184).
-Read [Release Feature Flags](../../system-administration/configuring-liferay/feature-flags.md#release-feature-flags) for more information.

 You can Export/Import frontend client extensions that were configured from the UI while maintaining the external reference code and references created when the client extension was used in a page.